Rectonic/face_id_project/README.md

 1. **Curate the gallery** – place headshots in `templates/faces/`.
 The server automatically recomputes embeddings (and averages all photos per identity) whenever the directory changes.
 2. **Start the webcam** – click **Start Camera** in the live match panel.
 Allow browser camera access when prompted.
-3. **Check match** – when someone is in frame, hit **Check Match**.
-The app captures the current video frame, compares it to every embedding, and returns a green (match) or red (no match) overlay plus similarity metrics and a greeting.
+3. **Let the live matcher run** – the app continuously captures frames, compares them to every embedding, and updates the overlay with similarity metrics and a greeting.
+Use the **Check Now** button if you want to trigger an immediate re-check.
 4. **Experiment freely** – use the detection sandbox to verify bounding boxes and scores on arbitrary images.

 ## REST Endpoints